PersistentSS13/Nebula/docs/installation.md

 where the BYOND key must be in lowercase and the admin rank must be properly capitalised.
 There are a bunch more admin ranks, but these two should be enough for most servers, assuming you have trustworthy admins.

-To start the server, run Dream Daemon and enter the path to your compiled `baystation12.dmb` file.
+To start the server, run Dream Daemon and enter the path to your compiled `nebula.dmb` file.
 Make sure to set the port to the one you  specified in the `config.txt`, and set the Security box to 'Trusted' so you don't have to confirm access to every single configuration and storage file for the server.
 Then press GO and the server should start up and be ready to join.

 ---